richy-p/pga_tour_analysis/README.md

 |  3 | Ryan Moore     |       78 |                71.94 |   2018 |          289.2 | 68.8  |           29.17 |                64.16 |          70.015 | 795      |    nan |        5 |             -0.271 |              0.941 |    0.406 |    0.532 |    0.273 | $1,986,608 |
 |  4 | Brian Stuard   |      103 |                71.44 |   2018 |          278.9 | 67.12 |           29.11 |                59.23 |          71.038 | 421      |    nan |        3 |              0.164 |              0.062 |   -0.227 |    0.099 |    0.026 | $1,089,763 |

  The data set included 2,312 rows which had 526 unique players over the 9 years.
 There were 157 players with at least one win and 391 players with at least one top 10.
 There were 78 players with more than one win over 9 years but only 29 who had more than one win in a single year.
 The most wins in a single year was 5 by Tiger Woods in 2013.
 The most top 10 finishes in a single year was 14 by Jordan Spieth in 2015.
-Over the 9 years Dustin Johnson had the most cumulative wins and top 10 finishes with 13 and 59 respectively.
+Over the 9 years Dustin Johnson had the most cumulative wins with 13 and and Matt Kuchar had the most cumulative top 10 finishes with 66.

 ## Analysis
 ### Defining Top Performers